 It’s important to find the balance between active recovery and junk miles.

 So while it may feel really rewarding to earn a day of total rest – and those are important, too – active recovery can help promote recovery and flush out some of the soreness you’re feeling.

 When it comes to scheduling active and passive recovery days, Johnson tailors her athletes’ plans – and the recovery they demand – to each particular person.

 “It comes down to someone’s training level and injury history,” she says.
-“If an athlete who has only been running for a few years comes to me with an activity they already enjoy doing – like tennis or karate – I’ll happily replace recovery miles with that activity.
-At the end of the week, sure, their mileage might be a little lower, but they’re getting exposure to all planes of movement – the sagittal plane, frontal plane, and transverse plane – and are probably having fun while doing it.
-So the physiological and psychological benefits far outweigh the potential detriment of yet another easy run, for example.”
+“If an athlete who has only been running for a few years comes to me with an activity they already enjoy doing – like tennis or karate – I’ll happily replace recovery miles with that activity.”

 Ultimately, not every recovery day should be an active one – but don’t discount them altogether.
-And total rest – as in, yes, Netflix and nap – should definitely be built into your routine, too.
-(You’re welcome, and enjoy.)
+On the flip side, total rest – as in, yes, Netflix and nap – should definitely be built into your routine, too.

 If you liked this post, don’t forget to share so that others can find it, too.